 - If the airport you’re flying out of offers a wrapping option for your luggage, do it.
 The plastic wrapping helps keep the items inside your luggage more tightly secure (less movement inside is the bag is best) and also protects your luggage with an added layer of padding.
 The cost is usually less than $5 per bag.

 If you are questioned about the excess wine, make it known it’s for your personal consumption.
 There are taxes that you may be charged for the excess bottles, but it’s only about 20 cents USD$ /per wine bottle.
 Make sure to check any updates US Customs has made since this post here.

-3. Purchase a Wine Suitcase
+3. Purchase a Wine Suitcase (or Wine Check)

 On my last trip to Italy I walked into a luggage store in Alba looking to buy a hard-cased suitcase in which to bring my wine home.
 Alas, I didn’t make the purchase BUT it’s an option to consider.

 The VinGardeValise is just that.
 It’s a suitcase designed and constructed to accommodate a full case of wine (12) of 750 ml bottles.
-It features removable foam modules that hold a variety of different sized wine bottles.
+The Petite Version of the wine suitcase is a smaller, carry-on size that holds eight bottles.
+Both feature removable foam modules that hold a variety of different sized wine bottles.
 Since the foam can be removed you can also use the VinGardeValise as a suitcase.

 4. Ship the Wine Yourself